 AccuVein, a start-up company in the healthcare industry, utilizes augmented reality technology to improve nurses' and patients' lives.
 According to Vinny Luciano, a marketing specialist at AccuVein, 40% of IVs (intravenous injections) miss the vein on the first try, with the figures increasing for children and the elderly.

-AccuVein employs AR to show nurses and doctors the location of veins in their patient’s via a handheld scanner that projects over their skin.
+AccuVein employs AR to show nurses and doctors the location of veins in their patients via a handheld scanner that projects over their skin.
 The technology has caused a drastic improvement in the accuracy of needle injections in patients.
-Moreover, these technologies have the potential to support and expand the expertise of healthcare workers.
+Moreover, these technologies can potentially support and expand healthcare workers' expertise.

 IKEA released an AR-based app named IKEA Place back in 2017.
-As a result, it has had a profound impact on the retail industry.
-It is an application that allows users to test IKEA’s products in real-time through the Apple ARKit technology.
-“IKEA Place makes it easier to make buying decisions in your own place, to get inspired and try many different products, styles, and colors in real-life settings with a swipe of your finger,” said the leader of digital transformation at Inter IKEA Systems Michael Valdsgaard in a press release.
-“Augmented reality and virtual reality will be a total game-changer for retail in the same way as the internet.
-Only this time, much faster.”
+As a result, it has profoundly impacted the retail industry.
+It is an application that allows users to test IKEA's products in real time through the Apple ARKit technology.
+“IKEA Place makes it easier to make buying decisions in your place, to get inspired and try many different products, styles, and colors in real-life settings with a swipe of your finger," said the leader of digital transformation at Inter IKEA Systems, Michael Valdsgaard in a press release.
+"Augmented reality and virtual reality will be a total game-changer for retail in the same way as the internet.
+Only this time, much faster."

 AR/MR has even found a place in the art world.
-For example, in 2020 art mogul KAWS, partnered with Acute Art to showcase his Companion characters.
+For example, in 2020, art mogul KAWS, partnered with Acute Art to showcase his Companion characters.
 The Companion characters are similar to the large inflatables seen at the yearly Macy’s parade in New York City.
-However, Covid was in full effect in 2020, so people were not able to see the Companions in person.
-The solution, Acute Art’s app that allowed people to view mixed reality versions of the Companions floating above major cities via viewer’s home devices.
-This innovative use of mixed reality technology allowed fans and art goers alike to participate in a large-scale art exhibit while remaining socially distanced from others.
+However, Covid was in full effect in 2020, so people could not see the Companions in person.
+The solution Acute Art’s app allowed people to view mixed reality versions of the Companions floating above major cities via the viewer’s home devices.
+This innovative use of mixed reality technology allowed fans and art goers to participate in a large-scale art exhibit while remaining socially distanced from others.

-One of Nike’s most recent and inventive ways of improving its business is by putting augmented reality (AR) into its app to assist users in measuring their feet and determining their proper shoe size.
-For instance, you can measure your foot at home using the app to correctly determine your size and order shoes with the confidence that you are ordering the correct product.
-Nike is revolutionizing the entire shopping industry by delivering this functionality through its app.
+One of Nike's most recent and inventive ways of improving its business is by putting augmented reality (AR) into its app to assist users in measuring their feet and determining their proper shoe size.
+For instance, you can measure your foot at home using the app to correctly determine your size and order shoes confidently that you are ordering the correct product.
+Nike is revolutionizing the shopping industry by delivering this functionality through its app.

 How Does Mixed Reality Relate to UX?

 Mixed reality can have a powerful impact on a customer’s user experience.
-One of the ways it can improve the UX of a customer is by aligning production visualization with their canonical view.
-When a customer buys a product online, they can only see the product from the angles of the pictures presented to them.
+One way it can improve a customer's UX is by aligning production visualization with their canonical view.
+When customers buy a product online, they can only see the product from the angles of the pictures.
 This is limiting and can even scare away potential buyers.
 However, you can create an accurate-sized digital rendering of the product with mixed reality.
 This allows the customer to see the product from every angle.
 Therefore, they can make a more informed decision when buying the product online.

 In conclusion, mixed reality will change the world.
-This is proven by Google, Microsoft, and Apple rapidly developing these technologies, and their positive track record when utilized by other businesses.
+This is proven by Google, Microsoft, and Apple rapidly developing these technologies and their positive track record when utilized by other businesses.
 Mixed reality is on the cutting edge of technology.
-Consequently, it can seem overwhelming to keep up with all of the updates, innovations, and ways to employ them successfully.
-That being said, if you have any general questions about mixed reality or how it can be utilized by your business, contact us at www.designial.com.
+Consequently, it can seem overwhelming to keep up with all the updates, innovations, and ways to employ them successfully.
+If you have any general questions about mixed reality or how your business can utilize it, contact us at www.designial.com.
 We will be happy to assist you.